Learning objective

 Questions

-• What are the common features you can see?
+• What is the same about some of the Hindu deities?
 (Many of the deities are human-like, helping Hindus relate to God as a human; some have many arms – showing they are powerful or able to do lots; some include the lotus flower which represents the creation of the world; some have animal features or are pictured with an animal showing all living things are important not just humans.)

 • What do some Hindu people believe about God?
 (Many Hindu people believe in one God with many deities that represent the different characteristics of God.
 When God creates, like in the creation story, he is called Brahma.
 Different characteristics of Brahman are shown in gods and goddesses called deities.)